tedtheman/photo-console-app/README.md

 ## Overview

 The application is written in Python version 3 and is deployed with pipenv, which combines package management and virtual environments.
-It has a rich set of options for choosing one or more albums, interative mode, row filtering and output formatting.
+It has a rich set of options for choosing one or more albums, an interactive mode, row filtering and output formatting.

 The code was rigoriously analyzed and tested using pylint and pytest, respectively.